hsherl/hsherl.github.io/content/teaching/_index.md

 I am currently teaching undergraduate [discussion groups](seminars/) and [supervisions](supervisions/) at Cambridge.

+Teaching is important to me.
+I rely on student feedback both to detect my blindspots and improve and also to detect what is working so I can keep that going.
+If you are or have been my student, you may submit anonymous feedback [here](https://forms.gle/GkCDJrcPqpq2S4oL8) at any time.
+Alternatively, you can get in touch with me directly at *hrs53* at *cam.ac.uk*.

 Starting in Michaelmas 2022, I have supervised students in the following papers:

 - [Part IB Ethics](supervisions/ethics/)